 Any value can be assigned to a variable of type @GuardedByUnknown.
-In particular, if it is written on a formal parameter, then any value, including one whose locks are not currently held, may be passed as an argument. @GuardedByUnknown is the conservative default type qualifier for method receivers in unannotated libraries (see method.
+In particular, if it is written on a formal parameter, then any value, including one whose locks are not currently held, may be passed as an argument. @GuardedByUnknown is the conservative default type qualifier for method receivers in unannotated libraries (see Chapter 34, page 219).

+@NewObject This type represents a newly-consructed value; such as the result of calling a constructor or factory method.
 The client can use the value as any @GuardedBy type.

-@NewObject This type represents a newly-consructed value; such as the result of calling a constructor or factory

-@GuardedByBottom If a variable x has type @GuardedByBottom, then the value referred to by x is null and can never be dereferenced.
+$\texttt{@GuardedByBottom} \ \ If \ a \ variable \ x \ has \ type \ \texttt{@GuardedByBottom}, \ then \ the \ value \ referred \ to \ by \ x \ is \ null \ and \ can \ never \ be \ dereferenced.$

 Figure 11.1 shows the type hierarchy of these qualifiers.
-All @GuardedBy annotations are incomparable: if exprSet1 $\neq exprSet2$, then @GuardedBy (exprSet1) and @GuardedBy (exprSet2) are siblings in the type hierarchy.
-You might expect that @GuardedBy ({"x", "y"}) T is a subtype of @GuardedBy ({"x"}) T. The first type requires two locks to be held, and the second requires only one lock to be held and so could be used in any situation where both locks are held.
+All @GuardedBy annotations are incomparable: if exprSet1 $\neq exprSet2$ , then @GuardedBy (exprSet1) and @GuardedBy (exprSet2) are siblings in the type hierarchy.
+You might expect that @GuardedBy ( $\{"x", "y"\}$ ) T is a subtype of @GuardedBy ( $\{"x"\}$ ) T. The first type requires two locks to be held, and the second requires only one lock to be held and so could be used in any situation where both locks are held.
 The type system conservatively prohibits this in order to prevent type-checking loopholes that would result from aliasing and side effects - that is, from having two mutable references, of different types, to the same data.
 See Section 11.4.2 for an example of a problem that would occur if this rule were relaxed.